Court of bailiffs

 How can the bailiff court help businesses?

-If you, as a company, have a claim that you want to recover, you can get help with the recovery - often called judicial debt collection- through the enforcement court.
-The vast majority of businesses choose to have a debt collection agency or lawyer handle the processes through the enforcement court, and prior to that, most choose to use an ordinary debt collection process.
+If you are a company with a debt that you want to collect, you can get help with the collection process - often referred to as judicial debt collection- through the bailiff's court.
+The vast majority of companies choose to have a debt collection company or lawyer handle the processes through the bailiff court, and prior to that, most choose to use a regular debt collection process.

 For example, the bailiff can also help you as a company if you have agreed on an installment plan for an asset where the asset is in the debtor's custody, but you are not complying with the installment plan or lease payment.
 In this case, the bailiff will be able to help you physically collect the asset from the creditor.